coding-lemur/wateringsystem2-controller-esp32/README.md

 - insert your Wifi and MQTT broker credentials
 - click on "save"
 - the ESP32 will restarting and connect to your MQTT broker
-- after about 60 seconds should you should see a new topic in your MQTT broker `wateringsystem/client/{device ID}/out/info` with a lot of information in the payload
+- after about 1 minute you should see a new topic in your MQTT broker `wateringsystem/client/{device ID}/out/info` with a lot of information in the payload

 ## MQTT API